 Benefits and Technologies of LAN-free Backup

 During a backup, large amounts of data are transferred through the networks and can cause a slowdown of business-critical operations.
-Network administrators use various approaches to minimize the impact of backups on the daily operations.
+Network administrators use various approaches to minimize the impact of backups on daily operations.
 Among those are scheduling backups off the business hours and traffic-reducing techniques such as data compression and forever incremental backups.
-However, one of the best ways to optimize backup traffic is a segregation of production and backup networks.
+However, one of the best ways to optimize backup traffic is the segregation of production and backup networks.
 One of the possible approaches to do this is a LAN-free backup.
-The most common techniques used in virtual environments are the direct SAN access and HotAdd.
+The most common techniques used in virtual environments are direct SAN access and HotAdd.